 By hiring an agency, you will have a pool of marketing experts to help with your marketing efforts, where hiring a single person can be limiting to the marketing goals you want to accomplish if that person only has a specific area of expertise.

 Your strategy will determine what, when, and how your content will be posted.
 That’s your chance to think about who is going to do the work.
 You can handle this in-house, hire a freelancer, or get an agency to do it for you.
-You’re looking at a couple hundred dollars a month, to several thousand dollars a month, depending on your plan.
+You’re looking at a couple of hundred dollars a month, to several thousand dollars a month, depending on your plan.

 Think of social media as a promotional tool to send people to your website and content.
 While there is no cost to post on social media channels, there is a cost to hire someone to carry out the work.
 Social media management is a full-time job unless you bring on an agency to do it for you.